Learning.com at PBL World

 The Buck Institute for Education released a compilation of over forty years of research showing that project-based learning is effective in building deep content understanding, raising academic achievement, and encouraging student motivation to learn.

 Inquiry is a Turnkey PBL Solution

 While the benefits of using project-based learning are well known, many educators are not sure how to get started.
-Inquiry provides a ready-to-go curriculum solution for grades K-8 that makes it simple for districts to move towards a project-based approach.
-It includes comprehensive guides and implementation strategies to help districts move toward project-based learning without requiring additional teacher preparation time.
+Inquiry features complete lesson plans, comprehensive guides, and proven implementation strategies to help districts move toward project-based learning without requiring additional teacher preparation time.
 To help ensure a successful implementation, Inquiry also includes a self-paced professional development course for teachers.